nniikkoollaaii/sapl-policy-engine/sapl-ethereum/README.md

  - "functionName": The name of the function that should be called
  - "inputParams":  The type and value of all input params that the called function requires
  - "outputParams": The type of all output params that the function returns.

+All types that can be used are listed in the convertToType-method of the [EthereumPipFunctions](https://github.com/heutelbeck/sapl-policy-engine/blob/sapl-ethereum/sapl-ethereum/src/main/java/io/sapl/interpreter/pip/EthereumPipFunctions.java).

 Let's assume that you want to call the function `isAuthorized` from the following contract: